michaelmusty/.dotfiles/README.markdown

 The default target will install the core terminal-only files (cURL, Git, GnuPG, Vim, and shell and terminal setup files).
 The remaining dotfiles can be installed with the other targets.
-Take a look at the `Makefile` to see what’s available.
+Take a look at the `Makefile` to see what's available.

 Tools